Ernyoke/certified-aws-solutions-architect-professional/03-networking/vpc.md

 ## Advanced VPC Routing

 - **Subnets are associated with 1 route table (RT) only, no more noe less!**
-- This route tables is either the main route table from the VPC or a custom route table
+- This route table is either the main route table from the VPC or a custom route table
 - In case of a custom route table association with a subnet, the main route table is disassociated.
 In case the custom RT is removed, the main RT is associated again with the subnet
 - RT can associated with an internet gateway (IGW) or virtual private gateway (VGW)
 - IPv4/6 are handled separately within a RT